k0sukey/alloy-smelter/README.md

 ##### --no-complie option

-Avoid alloy compile in titanium build.
+Avoid Alloy compile in Titanium build.
 Temporarily remove the ```ti.alloy``` plugin.
 Please describe yourself to ```tiapp.xml``` in ```<plugin>ti.alloy</plugin>```, If it does not return.